timcu/builder_police/set2/pycharm-edu-2/lesson1/task2_placing_a_block_using_variables/task.md

 # Task 2 - Placing a block using variables
 This is a repeat of Minetest Task 1 using variables instead of numbers.
 Fill in the rectangles in the program task.py on the left.
 Use hints to find out exactly what needs to be done.
-Ctrl-shift-F10 to run the program.
-"Check" button below to check it is completed correctly.
+"Check" button below to check it is completed correctly and build your construction in Minetest.
 After you have successfully completed this task, click the "Next" button to go to the next task.

 ## Task